Should I buy a seasons pass at the early-bird rate?

 Where will I live? – Accommodation

-Ruapehu Alpine lifts has limited Staff accommodation located in the Whakapapa Village for Whakapapa staff and Ohakune for Turoa Staff.
+Ruapehu Alpine lifts has limited Staff accommodation located in the Whakapapa Village for Whakapapa staff.
 Details on how to access potential accommodation on offer around Ohakune, Rangataua, National Park, Raurimu or Whakapapa Village will be provided to successful applicants via our staff only website.
+We try to connect as many of our team with available accommodation in the region and these will be on Pipelines.

 To have a look at the different accommodation options available, check out these links.